DanWin/hosting/README.md

 After copying (and modifying) the posfix configuration, you need to create databases out of the mapping files (also each time you update those files):
 ```
+postalias /etc/aliases
 postmap /etc/postfix/canonical /etc/postfix/sender_login_maps /etc/postfix/transport
 postmap /etc/postfix-clearnet/canonical /etc/postfix-clearnet/sasl_password /etc/postfix-clearnet/transport #only if you have a second instance
 ```

-To save temporary files in memory, add the following to /etc/fstab
+To save temporary files in memory, add the following to `/etc/fstab`:
 ```
 tmpfs /tmp tmpfs defaults 0 0
 tmpfs /var/log/nginx tmpfs rw,user 0 0
 ```

-As time syncronisation is important, you should configure ntp servers in /etc/systemd/timesyncd.conf and make them match with the entries in /etc/rc.local iptables configuration
+As time syncronisation is important, you should configure ntp servers in `/etc/systemd/timesyncd.conf` and make them match with the entries in `/etc/rc.local` iptables configuration

 To create all required tor and php instances run the following commands:
 ```